maxime-bc/huffman-java/README.md

 # Huffman coding in java

-Compress a string or a text file using Huffman coding.
+Compress a string, or a text file using Huffman coding.

 [Subject](http://cedric.cnam.fr/~soutile/SD/Projet_Huffman.pdf)